friflo/Friflo.Json.Fliox/Json.Tests/assets~/DB/PocStore/info.md

 This means that all payloads in a container folder are of a specific type.
 These are `Article`, `Customer`, `Employee`, `Order` and `Producer`.

-## EntityStore / EntityDatabase
+## EntityStore / DatabaseHub
 The schema and its models are only utilized by clients when using an `EntityStore` and `EntitySet<>`.
 The database itself is schema-less.
-This means all `EntityDatabase` implementations (e.g. a memory, file or remote database) perform their commands without a schema definition.
+This means all `DatabaseHub` implementations (e.g. a memory, file or remote database) perform their commands without a schema definition.

 By ensuring this principle development of a domain specific application can be realized by pure client development.